miyakogi/wdom/README.rst

 Disclaimer
 ----------

-WDOM is in early development stage, and may contain many (critical) bugs.
-All APIs are not stable and may be changed in future release.
+WDOM is in the early development stage, and may contain many bugs.
+All APIs are not stable, and may be changed in future release.

 Features
 --------